Alpine A110 Review 2024

 Even the people at Toyota realising in its joint venture with the BMW’s Z4 to produce its Supra, that Toyota should use the premium maker’s interior parts.
 Experience of Renault interiors does suggest that some of those materials might look even less impressive in a few years time, let alone a decade or two.

-There’s connectivity on offer, but it’s last generation levels of it, the Alpine doing without either Apple CarPlay or Android Auto, which are a specification given among its rivals in this class.
+There’s connectivity on offer, but it was last generation levels of it, the Alpine doing without either Apple CarPlay or Android Auto, which are a specification given among its rivals in this class.
 What should be simple tasks like adjusting the navigation or changing radio stations needs practice and patience.

 Likewise, the digital instrumentation lacks the sharp looks of things like Audi’s Virtual Cockpit, and the inability to have the A110 in Sport mode without its instrument dials changing to a fussy layout is a frustration.